 Sarah first started work in a veterinary clinic when she was 14 as a kennel hand.
 Since then she has completed her training at Unitec in Auckland, and worked in a practice in Auckland for eleven years.
 She has been working at Paddington Cat Hospital since 2007- full- time, part-time and now filling in when she can around her busy parenting schedule.

 Sarah has a special interest in our older kitties, and loves to hear stories of their exploits!

-She has an Abyssinian boy called Pickle, and two human children to keep her on her toes.
+She has two Abyssinian boys which keep the family amused, and two human children to keep her on her toes.